Striide/ChadJeremy/README.md

 ChadJeremy
 ==========

-repo for chad and jeremy to share
+repo for chad and jeremy to share for the Porcaro site.